Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

    <tizen-sdk>/platforms/<platform_version>/<profile>
    ```
 5. In the run configuration, add the `ECP-DEVICES` project into class path and source path.
 6. In the run configuration, enter the following VM arguments.
 This is needed in order to change the search option to find the device xml and jar location.
 Basically, non-develop mode of ECP searches 3 above relative directory to find sdk.info.
-If it is develop mode, it searches current directory and the executable binary directory.
+If it is in develop mode, it searches the current directory and the executable binary directory.
     - `-Ddevelop`
-7. Create a symbolic link on a terminal to set target directory of tizen studio.
+7. Create a symbolic link on a terminal to set target directory of Tizen studio.
 Tizen studio base location is used to find the target device xml and jar location, including extension version and profile location.
     - `sdk.info` file is found based on the SDK installation path
     - For example: `emulator-control-panel/ECP-LIB`
       - `ln -s ~/tizen-studio/sdk.info sdk.info`